 Almost there: please enter your email below to gain instant access.

-The business-to-consumer (B2C) business model refers to commerce between a business and an individual consumer.
-For example, when you buy a shirt from a retailer online.
-While this includes brick-and-mortar business, it’s also become associated with ecommerce, or etailing.
+The business-to-consumer (B2C) business model refers to commerce between a business and an individual consumer, like buying a shirt from a brand’s website.
+B2C business includes ecommerce and brick-and-mortar.

-Brands can also include business-to-business offerings as a retailer.
+Business to business (B2B) refers to any commerce between two businesses.
+Wholesale transactions typically fall under this category.
+You can include business-to-business offerings as either an ecommerce business or a brick-and-mortar.
 For instance, a coffee brand can sell its beans to shoppers on its website (B2C), but also sell in bulk to coffee shops (B2B).

-The consumer-to-consumer business model is when a consumer sells a product or service to another consumer.
-For example, when you sell a used laptop on Facebook Marketplace.
+The consumer-to-consumer (C2C), or peer-to-peer, business model is when a consumer sells a product or service to another consumer.
+Selling a used laptop on Facebook Marketplace falls under this category.
 Individual sellers often begin selling on online marketplaces then start an online store to build a brand and capture more profits.

 The rise in the creator economy led to a spike in consumer-to-business (C2B) companies.
 This business model refers to when a consumer sells their own products or services to a business or organization.
 If you want to become an influencer or a photographer selling photos online, this is the type of business model you’d use.

-Business models can take a variety of forms involving different manufacturing and shipping methods.
-Let’s look at some unique ecommerce business models you can use to start your business.
+Business models can take a variety of forms and involve different manufacturing and shipping methods.
+Let’s look at some unique business models you can use to start your business.

-Dropshipping is far and away the least expensive option for starting a new business.
-It attracts people who prefer to keep startup costs as low as possible and are less concerned about margins.
-Dropshipping is also a great business model for someone who doesn’t want to hold and manage inventory.
+Dropshipping attracts people who prefer to keep startup costs as low as possible and are less concerned about margins.
+It is also a great business model for someone who doesn’t want to hold and manage inventory.
+Dropshipping involves B2C commerce (when a consumer buys a product from your store) as well as B2B commerce (the amount you pay for the dropshipper to provide the product and fulfillment services on your behalf).

 - Low cost to start.
-The biggest advantage of dropshipping is the low startup cost.
-Because you're never carrying inventory you have no inventory costs, which generally are the most substantial expense for a new ecommerce business.
+Because you’re never carrying inventory, you have no inventory costs—which generally are the most substantial expense for a new ecommerce business.

 - Low risk.
 Since you don’t actually purchase your inventory upfront, you aren’t taking the risk of holding items you can’t sell.

 - Streamline sales.
 Dropshipping suppliers will take on the tasks of picking, packing, and shipping your product for you.
-The dropship option provides convenience and efficiency, so you can manage your business from anywhere in the world.
+This option provides convenience and efficiency, so you can manage your business from anywhere in the world.

 - High competition.
-Because dropshipping has such low barriers to entry, you can bet that a lot of people are doing it.
-Competition is stiff and it’s hard to set yourself apart from the crowd.
+Because dropshipping has such low barriers to entry, a lot of people are doing it.
+Competition is stiff, and it’s hard to set yourself apart from the crowd.

 - Low margins.
-Low margins makes it difficult to compete with paid advertising space, which means you’ll have to rely more on building content, service, etc. Low margins also means you have to sell at significant volume to make decent profit.
+Low margins make it difficult to compete with paid advertising space, which means you’ll have to rely more on building content, service, etc. You also have to sell at significant volume to make a decent profit.

 - Inventory syncing (back orders).
-Because you’re relying on someone else’s inventory, the occasion may arise where you place a shipment request to the wholesaler but the product is sold out.
-This longer than normal delivery time can reflect badly on the retailer.
+Because you’re relying on someone else’s inventory, there may be times when you place a shipment request to the wholesaler but the product is sold out.
+These delays can reflect badly on your business.

 A dropshipping success story

 The brand attracted thousands of bubble tea fans from the area by giving people a unique selection of products at a fair price.
-It’s also done a great job at building awareness on social media to share user-generated content and appeal to customers with any budget.
+It’s also done a great job of building awareness on social media to share user-generated content (UGC) and appeal to customers with any budget through product diversification.

 - How to Start a Dropshipping Business: A Complete Playbook

-- The Best Dropshipping Products to Sell in 2021 (And Ideas to Market Them)
+- The Best Dropshipping Products to Sell (And Ideas to Market Them)

 - How Does Amazon Dropshipping Work?
 A No-Nonsense Guide